 This post originally appeared on the Library as Incubator Project in 2013.
-Poem in Your Pocket Day is on Thursday, April 24th for 2014.
+Poem in Your Pocket Day is on April 24th.

 Welcome to National Poem in your Pocket Day!
 We’re delighted to welcome Wendy Saz to the site as part of our National Poetry Month line-up.
 Wendy is the Branch Manager for Crozet Library in the Jefferson-Madison Regional Library System in Charlottesville, where she launched a Poem in Your Pocket program that has become a huge outreach and PR initiative for the library– in addition to a wonderful way to share poetry with the community.
 Enjoy! ~Erinn

 Today is National Poem in Your Pocket Day.
 We are handing out poems because we believe in literature and words to create a dialogue between people, and poetry is the most musical way to do that. ~Wendy Saz, Branch Manager for Crozet Library, Jefferson-Madison Regional Library System

 Library as Incubator Project (LAIP): For our readers who don’t know, what IS Poem in Your Pocket Day?

 Wendy Saz (WS): In 1996, The Academy of American Poets designated April as National Poetry Month to widen our attention to the art of poetry, and its importance in our culture.
 As part of this month-long celebration, the Academy established National Poem in Your Pocket Day– the idea is wonderfully simple: choose a poem you enjoy, and,on Poem in Your Pocket Day, carry it with you to share with people.